 If you are new to the world of crypto, you might be shocked at the number of wallet options at your disposal.
-To the layman, bitcoin and other digital assets occupy a mysterious, shadowy realm — but there’s a reason why major FinTech’s (financial technology companies) are pledging their support and making it easier for users to manage digital assets like Bitcoin.
+To the layman, Bitcoin and other digital assets occupy a mysterious, shadowy realm — but there’s a reason why major fintech firms are pledging their support and making it easier for users to manage digital assets like Bitcoin.

 Within a wallet, you can dispatch crypto to friends, family or merchants, receive tokens from others, view the value of your portfolio, and often swap between one asset and another.
 Some wallets enable you to buy crypto using various payment methods, too.